ese3500/final-project-micro-music/README.md

 The first metric is audio visualization quality on a scale of 1-10.
 We want to make sure the audio visualization experience allows the user immerse themselves in the music in another dimension.
 While this can't be determined objectively, we can rank it on a scale of 1-10 based on the device playing songs that we like.
 We could also ask other people to play songs they like on the device and rank the visualization feature from 1 to 10.

 The second metric is sound quality on a scale of 1-10.
 We want to make sure the audio being outputted from the device is similar in quality to the audio being read through the microphone.
-Additionally, the sound should complement the audio visualization feature really well, which would mean that the audio quality needs to be match the visualization quality.
+Additionally, the sound should complement the audio visualization feature really well, which would mean that the audio quality needs to match the visualization quality.
 We will rank this on a scale of 1-10 based on the device playing songs that we like.
 Like the previous metric, we can ask other people to rank from sound quality from 1 to 10.

 The third and final metric is cost.
 While the device doesn't need to be extremely cheap, we want to make sure that the device is cheaper than most speakers.
-Therefore, we want the total price of the device to be less than 30 dollars.
+Therefore, we want the total price of the device to be less than 40 dollars.

-The one metric for evaluating our solution is the sum of these three metrics, where the cost is either 10 or 0 (10 if its under 30 dollars and 0 if its at 30 or over).
+The one metric for evaluating our solution is the sum of these three metrics, where the cost metric is either 10 or 0 (10 if its under 40 dollars and 0 if its at 40 or over).
 Hopefully, we can achieve a metric of 30.

 ### 11. Timeline